cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 - `state`: The state is specified by the handshake steps of the upgrade protocol and will be mutated in place during the handshake.
 It will be in `FLUSHING` mode when the channel end is flushing in-flight packets.
-The state will change to `FLUSHCOMPLETE` once there are no in-flight packets left and the channelEnd is ready to move to OPEN.
+The state will change to `FLUSHCOMPLETE` once there are no in-flight packets left and the channelEnd is ready to move to `OPEN`.
 - `upgradeSequence`: The upgrade sequence will be incremented and agreed upon during the upgrade handshake and will be mutated in place.

 All other parameters will remain the same during the upgrade handshake until the upgrade handshake completes.
-When the channel is reset to `OPEN` on a successful upgrade handshake, the fields on the channel end will be switched over to the `UpgradeFields` specified in the upgrade.
+When the channel is reset to `OPEN` on a successful upgrade handshake, the fields on the channel end will be switched over to the `UpgradeFields` specified in the `Upgrade`.

 #### `UpgradeFields`